 Note: To perform this procedure, you must be a member of the Domain Administrators group in Active Directory.

-Microsoft releases a new operating system and if you are in a domain environment you should be interested in manage your new (and old) computer via Group Polices.
-To manage your computer you need either the target operating system version (or later) with RSAT (Remote Server Administrative Tools) or equivalent server operating system to be able to see and configure all features.
-You also need updated Group Policy settings files, Group Policy Administrative Templates or simply updated ADMX files for the new operating system.
+Microsoft releases a new operating system and if you are in a domain environment you should be interested in managing your new (and old) computer via Group Policies.
+To manage your computer you need either the target operating system version (or later) with RSAT (Remote Server Administrative Tools) or an equivalent server operating system to be able to see and configure all features.
+You also need updated Group Policy settings files, Group Policy Administrative Templates, or simply updated ADMX files for the new operating system.

 To create a central store follow the steps below:

 – Download the Administrative Templates (.admx) MSI file for Windows Server 2019 and download it to your server.

 Note: This Administrative Templates (.admx) applies Windows 10, Windows Server 2019.
 This .msi file contains the .admx files we need to populate the policy settings in the user interface.

 – Run the saved admx.msi file

 – Accept the License Agreement and click on Next